-(s) Insurance and insurance-related contracts, not including consulting or brokerage contracts. (t) Grants, including Grant applications and proposals.
+(s) Insurance and service contracts as provided for under ORS 414.115, 414.125, 414.135, and 414.145 for purposes of source selection. (t) Grants, including Grant applications and proposals.

-(u) Contracts for legal services, including professional or expert witnesses or consultants to provide services or testimony relating to existing or potential litigation or legal matters in which a Public University is or may become interested. (v) Contracts entered into, issued, or established in connection with: (A) The incurring of debt by a Public University, including but not limited to the issuance of bonds, certificates of participation, and other debt repayment obligations, and any associated Contracts, regardless of whether the obligations that the Contracts establish are general, special, or limited; (B) The making of program loans and similar extensions or advances of funds, aid, or assistance by a Public University to a public or private body for the purpose of carrying out, promoting, or sustaining activities or programs authorized by law; or (C) The investment of funds by a Public University as authorized by law and other financial transactions of a Public University that by their character cannot practically be established under the Competitive Process.
-(D) Grant-funded projects where professional or personal service providers are named in Grant or identified in the Grant budget, unless Public University determines it is in its best interest to require a Competitive Process. (w) Contracts for employee benefit plans as authorized by law. (x) Services provided by those in the medical community including, but not limited to, doctors, physicians, psychologists, nurses, veterinarians, and those with specific license to administer treatments for the health and well-being of people or animals. (y) Artists, performers, photographers, graphic designers, website design, and speakers. (z) Sponsorship agreements for Public University events or facilities.
+(u) Contracts for professional or expert witnesses or consultants to provide services or testimony relating to existing or potential litigation or legal matters in which an Institution is or may become interested. (v) Contracts entered into, issued, or established in connection with: (A) The incurring of debt by an Institution, including but not limited to the issuance of bonds, certificates of participation, and other debt repayment obligations, and any associated Contracts, regardless of whether the obligations that the Contracts establish are general, special, or limited; (B) The making of program loans and similar extensions or advances of funds, aid, or assistance by an Institution to a public or private body for the purpose of carrying out, promoting, or sustaining activities or programs authorized by law; or (C) The investment of funds by an Institution as authorized by law and other financial transactions of an Institution that by their character cannot practically be established under the Competitive Process. (w) Contracts for employee benefit plans as authorized by law.

+(x) Services provided by those in the medical community including, but not limited to, doctors, physicians, psychologists, nurses, veterinarians, and those with specific license to administer treatments for the health and well-being of people or animals. (y) Artists, performers, photographers, graphic designers, website design, and speakers. (z) Sponsorship agreements for Institution events or facilities.
 (8) Sole Source.
-A process where the President, the Chancellor or designee has made a Written determination that due to special needs or qualifications, only a Single Seller is reasonably available to provide such personal or professional services or goods or services.
-Sole source procurement will be avoided except when no reasonably available alternative source exists. (a) Each Public University will provide public notice of its determination that the person or professional services or goods or services are only available from a Single Seller.
+A process where the Institutional President, the Chancellor or designee has made a Written determination that due to special needs or qualifications, only a Single Seller is reasonably available to provide such personal or professional services or goods or services.
+Sole source procurement will be avoided except when no reasonably available alternative source exists. (a) Each Institution will provide public notice of its determination that the person or professional services or goods or services are only available from a Single Seller.
 Public notice may be provided on the OUS procurement website.
 The public notice will describe the personal or professional services or goods or services to be acquired from the Single Seller, identify the prospective Contractor, and include the date, time and place that protests are due.
-The Public University shall give Entities at least seven (7) Days from the date of notice publication to protest the sole source determination. (b) An Entity may protest the Public University's determination that the personal or professional services or goods or services are available from a Single Seller in accordance with OAR 580-061-0145. (c) On an annual basis, Presidents, or their designees will submit a report to the Board summarizing approved sole source procurements for the Public University for the prior fiscal year.
+The Institution shall give Entities at least seven (7) Days from the date of notice publication to protest the sole source determination. (b) An Entity may protest the Institution's determination that the personal or professional services or goods or services are available from a Single Seller in accordance with OAR 580-061-0145. (c) On an annual basis, Institution Presidents, or their designees will submit a report to the Board summarizing approved sole source procurements for the Institution for the prior fiscal year.
 The report will be made available for public inspection.
 (9) Special Entity.
+Institutions may enter into Contracts without using a Competitive Process when the contracting Entity is a federal, state, or local governmental agency, or a state Qualified Rehabilitation Facility certified by the Oregon Department of Human Services or the Oregon State Procurement Office.
+Institutions may participate in cooperative procurements with other contracting agencies if it is determined, in Writing, that the solicitation and award process for the Contract is reasonably equivalent to the respective process established in these rules and that the solicitation was advertised in Oregon.
+Stat.
+Auth.: ORS 351 Stats.
+Implemented: